tomasmilukas/sol_amm_backtester/README.md

 ### What does this project do?
 ✅ Syncs transaction and liquidity data from ORCA. <br>
 ✅ Accurately simulates the swaps and liquidity transactions to calculate fees and price movement. <br>
-✅ Allows you to create your own strategy on top of the backtester.
-Read article number 3 to create one of your own. <br>
+✅ Allows you to create your own strategy on top of the backtester. <br>
 ✅ You can test three template strategies: NO_REBALANCE, SIMPLE_REBALANCE, VOLATILITY_REBALANCE. <br>
 ✅ Supports every pool from ORCA, regardless of how long it existed. <br>